Comcast/rulio/doc/Manual.md

 API will attempt to re-execute that work.  `ExecEventWorkWalk` will, however, continue to that work's continuations.

-Incidently, the main API `ProcessEvent`'s implement just calls a `PrepareEvent` API followed by the `ExecEventWorkWalk` API.
+Incidentally, the main API `ProcessEvent`'s implement just calls a `PrepareEvent` API followed by the `ExecEventWorkWalk` API.
 `PrepareEvent` is also exposed.
 It just creates the root-level work, which will, when executed, generate continuations for all remaining